allenwsh82/llm_with_fastRAG/README.md

-# Building LLM Inference with fastRAG
+# Building LLM Inference with fastRAG Framework

 fastRAG is a research framework for efficient and optimized retrieval augmented generative pipelines, incorporating state-of-the-art LLMs and Information Retrieval. fastRAG is designed to empower researchers and developers with a comprehensive tool-set for advancing retrieval augmented generation.